 I recently published an article discussing the air quality in Korea and how to deal with it.
 After sharing the post on Facebook, a lot of people disagreed about the usage period of disposable masks.
-Many people said that they use them for a few days in a row, and that they are still effective for a few days of heavy pollution.
+Many people said that they use them for a few days in a row and that they are still effective after a few days of heavy pollution.

 I realize there is a lot of confusion out there as to how specifically the masks work, and I want to discuss which masks are the best, how long they last, and more, in this post.
 Which masks actually protect you from fine dust, how long do they last, and how should they be correctly worn?
 What is the best fine dust mask?

 If you want me to get straight to the point and recommend a mask then here is the short answer.
 These masks will protect you from air pollution and keep your body safe.
 However, there is a lot more that is important to know – how long do the masks last?
 How do you wear them properly?
 (If you don’t, then your body is still being severely damaged).
 To learn these answers and more, read on!

 Table of Contents

 - 3 How long can I use a single-use mask for?

 - 5 How To Correctly Wear a Respirator

 - 6 Which Fine Dust Mask is Best?

 - 7 Learn More

 For the best protection look for N95+ and KF94 masks.
 To learn more about these ratings and what they mean, continue reading.